axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-23-escape-from-freedom.markdown

  </div>

  <div class="_citation">
-  <p>The more the child grows and to the extent to which <em>primary ties</em>> are cut off, the more itn develops a quest for freedom and independence.</p>
+  <p>The more the child grows and to the extent to which <em>primary ties</em>> are cut off, the more it develops a quest for freedom and independence.</p>
  </div>

  <div class="_citation">